zyzo/izberg-api-python/README.md

 ##Resources

- * Methods are functions allowing you to access and manipulate the resources like:
+ * Methods are functions allowing you to access and manipulate the resources, the one we are going to use:
      * find()
      * save()
      * search()